Pylons/pyramid/docs/narr/vhosting.rst

 ----------------------------------

-The API documentation in :ref:`traversal_module` documents a ``repoze.bfg.traversal.virtual_root`` API.
+The API documentation in :ref:`traversal_module` documents a :func:`repoze.bfg.traversal.virtual_root` API.
 When called, it returns the virtual root object (or the physical root object if no virtual root has been specified).

 :ref:`modwsgi_tutorial` has detailed information about using :term:`mod_wsgi` to serve :mod:`repoze.bfg` applications.